lammps/lammps/doc/src/dump.rst

          possible attributes = c_ID:gname:dname, c_ID:gname:dname[I], f_ID:gname:dname, f_ID:gname:dname[I]
-           gname = name of grid defined by compute or fix ename = name of data field defined by compute or fix c_ID = per-grid vector calculated by a compute with ID c_ID[I] = Ith column of per-grid array calculated by a compute with ID, I can include wildcard (see below) f_ID = per-grid vector calculated by a fix with ID
+           gname = name of grid defined by compute or fix dname = name of data field defined by compute or fix c_ID = per-grid vector calculated by a compute with ID c_ID[I] = Ith column of per-grid array calculated by a compute with ID, I can include wildcard (see below) f_ID = per-grid vector calculated by a fix with ID